JacobZuo/Invasion-Resistance/README.md

-This repository contains the scripts and data associated with the manuscript:
+### Repository Overview

-“**Profiling Pathogen Invasion Resistance Landscape of Rhizosphere Microbial Communities.**”
+This repository contains the scripts and data associated with the manuscript: “**Profiling Pathogen Invasion Resistance Landscape of Rhizosphere Microbial Communities**”

-#### Contents:
+### Contents:

 - Data for all main and supplementary figures
 - Scripts for generating each figure panel